djasrot/Tillers_R_project1/README.md

 # Tillers_R_project1
 This repo contains R script generating a plot related to rice data Stepwise Workflow
-1) Started OnDemand and navigated to my personal directory
+1) Start OnDemand and navigated to your personal directory
-2) Uploaded my file “Rice_GRIN-Global.csv” using the upload function in the “On demand”
+2) Upload your file “Rice_GRIN-Global.csv” using the upload function in the “On demand”
-3) Logged into the HPC on the terminal using
+3) Logg into your HPC on the terminal using
    “ssh username@login.palmetto.clemson.edu”
-5) My folder:
+5) Go to your folder:
    cd /pathway_to_directory
-7) Created a new directory: mkdir Rice_project
+7) Create a new directory using: mkdir Rice_project
-8) Created an R file: touch codes.R
+8) Create an R file using: touch codes.R
-9) Requested computing nodes and memory using salloc: salloc --nodes=1 --ntasks=32 --mem=12G --time=2:00:00 --partition=floret
+9) Request computing nodes and memory using salloc: salloc --nodes=1 --ntasks=32 --mem=12G --time=2:00:00 --partition=floret
-11) Loaded the R module: module load r/4.4.0 and started R
+11) Load the R module: module load r/4.4.0 and start R
-12) Installed required packages in R
+12) Install required packages in R
 > install.packages (“ggplot2”)

 > install.packages (“tidyverse”)